CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 <details><summary>Screenshot 2.3.2</summary><img src="images/2018-12-16-16-55-15.png"></details><br>

 ## Step 3: Deploy NSX Controller

+The NSX controller is the center of the NSX overlay control plane.
+I a production implementation, you would deploy at least three in a cluster for redundancy.

  3.1 Click on **System** -> **Components**, and then click **Add Controllers**